Health insurance in Singapore

 How much does medical care cost in Singapore?

 For expatriates, 80% of generalist services are provided in private practices.
-You can have treatment in a public hospital, but the costs will be closer to those of private establishments.
-Getting an appointment quickly at a public facility is more difficult and time-consuming, as they are much in demand by Singaporean citizens.
+This means you can seek medical treatment in a public facility, but the cost will be closer to that of a private one.
+On the other hand, getting an appointment quickly at a public facility is more difficult and time-consuming, as they are much in demand by Singaporeans.

-It costs less to have a pair of spectacles made in Singapore than in France.
-What’s more, the Singaporean service is simpler and more efficient, as the optician can also be an ophthalmologist.
+It doesn’t cost much to have a pair of prescription glasses made.
+This is because the Singaporean service is simpler and more efficient, as the optician can also be an ophthalmologist.
 He can therefore take care of you and suggest suitable frames in a single consultation, which can be booked without an appointment.

 Price comparison between public and private hospitals in Singapore